apache/beam-site/src/documentation/io/contributing.md

 ---
 layout: default
-title: "Contributing I/O Transforms to Beam"
+title: "Contributing I/O Transforms"
 permalink: /documentation/io/contributing/
 ---

 [Pipeline I/O Table of Contents]({{site.baseurl}}/documentation/io/io-toc/)

-# Contributing I/O Transforms to Beam
+# Contributing I/O Transforms

-* If you are planning to contribute your I/O transform to the beam community, you'll be going through the normal beam contribution life cycle - see the Apache Beam Contribution Guide for more details.
+* If you are planning to contribute your I/O transform to the Apache Beam community, you'll be going through the normal Beam contribution life cycle - see the [Apache Beam Contribution Guide]({{ site.baseurl }}/contribute/contribution-guide/) for more details.
 * Talk to the community!
 * Make sure you've implemented the appropriate tests as discussed in the [Testing I/O Transforms]({{site.baseurl }}/documentation/io/testing/) section.